VincentPenelle/cairn/README.md

 - `dune build`
 - `dune install`

 This will install it in your current opam installation.
-You might then use `cairn` library in your projects.
+You might then use the `cairn` library in your projects.

 ### From source - locally

-Simply copy `src` directory to your project and add library `cairn` where you want to use it.
+Simply copy `src` directory to your project and add the library `cairn` where you want to use it.

 ## Usage

 To use Cairn, you must first produce a Menhir grammar.
 The grammar must be compiled with options `--table --inspection --cmly` (to produce the incremental API and the cmly file that cairn needs as an input).
-Option `--compile-errors` may as well be used to produce the file that contains error messages to be displayed by the parser (that is also used by Cairn).
+The option `--compile-errors` may be used as well to produce the file that contains error messages to be displayed by the parser (that is also used by Cairn).

 Thus, in the file where you want to use your parser, you must create a module of type `parser_decorated` (see Parsing.mli) that contains the modules produced by Menhir plus some options, and create a module of type `MenhirSdk.Cmly_api.GRAMMAR` obtained by reading the cmly file produced by Menhir (see MenhirSdk for more details on that).